-We lease real estate, computer hardware and vehicles for use in our operations under both operating and finance leases.
-Our leases have remaining lease terms ranging from 1 year to 10 years, some of which include options to extend the term for up to 10 years, and some of which include options to terminate the leases.
+The Company leases real estate, computer hardware and vehicles for use in our operations under both operating and finance leases.
+Our leases have remaining lease terms ranging from 1 year to 10 years, some of which include options to extend the term for up to10 years, and some of which include options to terminate the leases.
+The Company includes options to extend or terminate the lease when it is reasonably certain that we will exercise that option.
 For the majority of leases entered into during the current period, we have concluded it is not reasonably certain that we would exercise the options to extend the lease or terminate the lease early.
 Therefore, as of the lease commencement date, our lease terms generally do not include these options.
-We include options to extend the lease when it is reasonably certain that we will exercise that option.
 Leasehold improvements are depreciated using the straight-line method over the shorter of the estimated useful life or the remaining term of the lease.
-Our leasehold improvements have lives ranging from 4-15 years.
-Operating lease cost for the three months ended March 31, 2022 and 2021 was \$0.8 million and \$0.7 million, respectively.
+Our leasehold improvements have lives ranging from 1 year to 8 years .
+Operating and finance lease cost for the three and six months ended June 30, 2022 were as follows:

-(in 000' USD) Classification in Statement of operations Ended 1 Months March 31, 022 Operating lease cost Selling, general and administrative \$ 844 Finance lease cost Amortization of leased assets Depreciation and amortization 98 Interest on lease liabilities Interest expense 5 Total net lease cost \$ 947
+(in 000' USD) Classification in Statement of operations For the three months ended June 30, 2022 For the six months ended June 30, 2022 Operating lease cost Selling, general and administrative \$ 874 \$ 1,718 Finance lease cost Amortization of leased assets Depreciation and amortization 98 98 Interest on lease liabilities Interest expense 5 5 Total net lease cost \$ 977 \$ 1,821